• Skip to primary navigation

 The VPN companies know this, of course, which is why you should always be skeptical when you first read about a zero log VPN policy.

 Take PureVPN for example.
-On their website, they claim that after you connect to any server, PureVPN will not “keep any records of anything that could associate any specific activity to a specific user.”
+On their website, they claim that after you connect to any VPN server, PureVPN will not “keep any records of anything that could associate any specific activity to a specific user.”

 The story of Ryan Lin indicates otherwise.
 When Ryan was investigated by the FBI under suspicion of harassing, cyber bullying, and hacking, the FBI approached PureVPN after discovering he used the VPN service.